esun-z/Midi_Retransmit/README.md

 ## Function

 - Retransmit midi messages

 - Transpose during the retransmission

 - Add a latency during the retransmission

+- Copy notes and pedal messages to other channels (from 1 to 8)

+  This might be useful in building an electric organ (without pedal keyboard, since it's too expensive) with 2 midi keyboards.
+More information on [Dual Keyboards Combination Solution (Chinese)](https://www.bilibili.com/read/cv11086758).

 ## Platform